 The building, covered deck and grounds are available for hire by community groups and individuals.
 Contact Karen Tyler at Manning Uniting Church: phone 6552 3850 during office hours: Tuesday – Friday from 9.30am – 1.00pm

 The Community Garden is manned on Tuesday and Thursday between 9.00am – 11.00am.
-Garden supervisor, Theo, welcomes anyone who likes to drop in and ask about becoming involved.
+You are welcome to drop in and ask about becoming involved.

 June 2023: Mission Australia brought a small group of young people to the garden for between 1 – 2 hours once a month.